Ricky Seals-Jones Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- Seals-Jones' 10 receiving yards in his one matchup against the Packers are 27.5 fewer than his over/under for Sunday's game.
+- Seals-Jones collected 10 receiving yards in his lone career matchup against the Packers, 26.5 fewer than his over/under for Sunday's game.

 - Seals-Jones did not have a touchdown catch in that outing against the Packers.